 If you happen to have a DSLR camera, Harrison adds: “My biggest tip is to just USE it.
 Practice, practice, practice!
 The closer you can get to shooting on manual mode, the better photographer you will become… YouTube is your friend.”

 Hall shares a final piece of advice for those who are out exploring: “My best creative advice if you’re exploring a new or familiar city is to just go for a really long walk.
 Find a central landmark that you like, and explore the area around it.
 You’ll find new perspectives almost immediately!”

 It seems like a lot of time capturing winter photos of Saskatoon may be spent near the river - so don’t hesitate to check out the abundance of shops, restaurants and galleries nearby.
 Plan ahead to grab a coffee and sandwich from Drift or stop in at Botté Chai Bar for a warm drink.
 If you’ve worked up an appetite after a sunrise photo session - get breakfast at OEB Breakfast Co., weekend brunch at Odla, or pick up goods at The Little Market Box to make your own feast.
 And if you are seeking a moment of inspiration, you are welcome to check out Remai Modern.
-The ground level is open to the public and includes a gift shop, fireplace, washrooms, Shift, as well as free access to the first-floor gallery - admission is required to view the other floors of the gallery.
+The ground level is open to the public and includes a gift shop, fireplace, washrooms, soon-to-be local restaurant Hearth, as well as free access to the first-floor gallery - admission is no longer required to view the other floors of the gallery.
 You can find safety guidelines and hours online or by contacting the mentioned businesses before you plan to visit.

 Good luck taking winter photos using this advice from Harrison Hall - I’m looking forward to implementing these tips next time I’m out and about in the city!
-As always, be sure to tag @visitsaskatoon and #saskatooning whenever you share your Saskatoon photos on social media.
+As always, be sure to tag @discoversaskatoon and #saskatooning whenever you share your Saskatoon photos on social media.